PlaidCloud/website/content/en/docs/concepts/storage/storage-capacity.md

 {{< feature-state for_k8s_version="v1.21" state="beta" >}}

-This page describes how Kubernetes keeps track of storage capacity and how the scheduler uses that information to schedule Pods onto nodes that have access to enough storage capacity for the remaining missing volumes.
+This page describes how PlaidCloud keeps track of storage capacity and how the scheduler uses that information to schedule Pods onto nodes that have access to enough storage capacity for the remaining missing volumes.
 Without storage capacity tracking, the scheduler may choose a